Preference Point System

 Oklahoma’s preference point system is not a true preference system (one in which people with the most preference points get drawn first).
 Instead, our system is one that makes it more likely that people with the most points will get drawn, but there is still a chance that hunters with no points can get drawn before someone who has accumulated several points.

 The Department uses a computerized drawing system that randomly selects from the pool of applicants in each of the hunt categories offered.
 If you are not selected for a hunt in a certain category, you receive a preference point for that category.

 Each preference point you have earned by not drawing a hunt in a certain category acts like an extra application the next time that you apply for that same category.
-For example, if you have not drawn out for five straight times in the deer category, you will be five times more likely to be selected in the deer category than a first-time applicant.
+For example, if you have not been drawn for five straight times in the deer category, you will have five more chances than a first time applicant.
 However, Oklahoma’s controlled hunts have always been very popular, with lots of hunters applying for a relatively small number of permits.